Diana-ops/ResponsiveWebsite/tours/README.md

-:gem: #### How to do background with image and linear gradient together
+:gem: <strong> How to do background with image and linear gradient together </strong>

 ```css
 /*Hero*/